There are lots of things you’ll need to take into account when buying a home and missing just one of them could end up costing you dear.

 It’s vital to make sure your credit score is in good shape before applying for an AiP or a mortgage.
 The lender will want to see whether you’ve managed debts responsibly in the past, and if your credit is poor, you risk having your application rejected.
 A rejection will further damage your credit score and make it harder to take out a mortgage elsewhere.
 Checking your credit score in advance gives you time to correct any errors, pay off any small outstanding debts and look for other ways you might be able to boost your score if need be.

 There’s a few ways to check your credit score for free.
+ClearScore offers a free credit checking service that accesses Equifax data.
+They also offer free identity protection that scans for stolen passwords, security problems and fraud defence tips.
 MoneySuperMarket’s Credit Monitor tool enables you to check your score using data from TransUnion and offers free personalised tips to help it grow.
-You can sign up with Experian and check your credit score with them for free.
-ClearScore and Totally Money also allow you to check your score free of charge using data from Equifax and TransUnion respectively.
+You can sign up with Experian and check your credit score with them for free and Totally Money also allow you to check your score free of charge using data from TransUnion.

 For more information and tips on improving your credit score, read our article on Seven steps that could improve your credit score.

-Looking for the right home can be a gruelling process, especially in a busy market when properties often get snapped up before you get to view them, but it’s important not to buy purely out of desperation or because you’re fed up.
+Looking for the right home can be a gruelling process, especially if you’re buying in a busy market when properties often get snapped up before you get the chance to view them, but it’s important not to buy purely out of desperation or because you’re fed up.
 Buying a home is a long-term commitment, and if you settle for somewhere that isn’t suitable, you might later come to regret not having spent the extra time and effort finding the right property for you.

 A conveyancer (or conveyancing solicitor) is someone who will help tackle all of the legal hurdles of the homebuying process.
 The conveyancer’s duties include: